NNdoubledescent/doubledescent/README.md

-# Multi-scale Feature Learning Dynamics: Insights for Double Descent
+# Multi-scale Feature Learning Dynamics

-## Introduction
 This repository contains the official implementation of:

-> Multi-scale Feature Learning Dynamics: Insights for Double Descent Anonymous authors
+> Multi-scale Feature Learning Dynamics: Insights for Double Descent

 ## Reproducibility
-To enshure reproducibility, we publish the code, saved logs, and expeted results of every experiment.
+To ensure reproducibility, we publish the code, saved logs, and expected results of every experiment.

-We calim that all figures presented in manuscript can be reproduced using the following requirements:
+We claim that all figures presented in the manuscript can be reproduced using the following requirements:
 ```
 Python 3.7.10
 PyTorch 1.4.0